Lynch4360/Battleships/README.md

 [View the live project here](https://battleships-ms3.herokuapp.com/)

-Battleships is command line app based on the game that has roots going back to 1931.
-Where two player's place ships on a game board and take turns trying to find and sink their opponent's fleet.
+Battleships is a command line app based on the game that has roots going back to 1931.
+Where two players place ships on a game board and take turns trying to find and sink their opponent's fleet.

 The current state of the game has no GUI and is terminal only.
 It is played against an AI only, and does not offer two player in this current state.